 Uzbekistan has a rich history and was for centuries part of the ancient Great Silk Road where different cultures, traditions and ideas converged.
 Tashkent is a beautiful capital city, boasting an eclectic combination of ancient and modern, providing an inspiring learning environment for students.

-The University of Westminster is proud to have been part of establishing the first international university in Uzbekistan fully accredited to provide UK degrees through a model of Transnational Education (TNE).
+The University of Westminster is proud to have been part of establishing the first international university in Uzbekistan fully accredited to provide UK degrees through a unique model of Transnational Education (TNE).
 WIUT is an excellent example of a sustainable British‐Uzbek partnership that is making a difference to the development of Uzbekistan through the provision of world‐class British education.

-Collaboration and Future Development
+Collaboration and future development

 WIUT and the University of Westminster regularly hold joint international research conferences, such as the International Conference on Internationalisation and Innovations in Higher Education, held in October 2018 to explore issues around innovation and internationalisation in areas such as partnerships, student mobility and research collaboration.
 The conference was associated with the new international peer-review journal Silk Road: A Journal of Eurasian Development, which provides a forum for analysis of and debate about policy issues and emerging agendas in the Great Silk Road countries and their trans-regional links.
 A special issue of this journal will publish selected papers from the conference.